Cathleen Synge Morawetz: Career

 After earning her doctorate, she spent a year as a research associate at MIT before returning to work as a research associate at the Courant Institute of Mathematical Sciences at NYU, for five more years.
 During this time she had no teaching requirements and could focus purely on research.
 She published work on a variety of topics in applied mathematics including viscosity, compressible fluids and transonic flows.
 Even if an aircraft remains subsonic, the air flowing around the wing can reach supersonic velocity.
 The mix of air at supersonic and subsonic velocity creates shock waves that can slow the airplane.

 Turning to the mathematics of transonic flow, she showed that specially designed shockless airfoils could not, in fact, prevent shocks.
 Shocks developed in response to even small perturbations, such as a gust of wind or an imperfection in a wing.
 This discovery opened up the problem of developing a theory for a flow with shocks.
 Subsequently, the shocks she predicted mathematically now have been observed in experiments as air flows around the wing of a plane.

-In 1957 she became an assistant professor at Courant.
+In 1957, she became an assistant professor at Courant.
 At this point she began to work more closely with her colleagues publishing important joint papers with Peter Lax and Ralph Phillips on the decay of solutions to the wave equation around a star shaped obstacle.
 She continued with important solo work on the wave equation and transonic flow around a profile until she was promoted to full professor by 1965.

-At this point her research expanded to a variety of problems including papers on the Tricomi equation the nonrelativistic wave equation including questions of decay and scattering.
+At this point her research expanded to a variety of problems including papers on the Tricomi equation and the nonrelativistic wave equation, including questions of decay and scattering.
 Her first doctoral student, Lesley Sibner, was graduated in 1964.
-In the 1970s she worked on questions of scattering theory and the nonlinear wave equation.
+In the 1970s, she worked on questions of scattering theory and the nonlinear wave equation.
 She proved what is now known as the Morawetz Inequality.
 She died on August 8, 2017, in New York City.